Matar Soy Paneer

 - 2-3 tbsp (30-45 mL) chopped cilantro, for garnish

-- Place cubed tofu in a shallow bowl.
-Dissolve salt in hot water and pour over top of tofu.
+- Wrap tofu in a double-layer of paper towel and place on a microwaveable dish.
+Microwave for about 2-3 minutes.
+Let cool, blot dry, and cut into ¾" (2 cm) cubes.
+If you don't have a microwave, cut tofu into ¾" (2 cm) cubes and place in a shallow bowl.
+Dissolve 1 tsp (5 mL) salt in 2 cups (500 mL) just-boiled water and pour over top of tofu.
 Let soak for about 15 minutes, then drain.
 Transfer the tofu to a non-terry dishtowel or double layer of paper towels placed atop a plate.
 Drain for 10 to 15 minutes.

 - Heat a medium skillet or wok over medium-high heat and add about half (1 tbsp) of the oil.
 Blot the tofu cubes dry, then panfry them in two batches for about 5 minutes, until light golden on 3 or 4 of the sides - don't worry about crisping it all over.
 I like to use this as an opportunity to practice my flipping skills, but if you like to be on the safer side of things, use a spatula or chopsticks.
 Transfer tofu to a plate, leaving the oil in the pan and set aside.